-Recommended For participation in the seminar of our chair we recommend to follow the lectures of the chair.
+Recommended: For participation in the seminar of our chair we recommend to follow the lectures of the chair.
 In particular, we recommend to have heard module CC 502 Applied Econometrics, is this is the methodological basis for some of the topics covered in the seminar.
 Fundamental statistical/econometrical knowledge is regarded as a prerequisite and we also expect the motivation to work empirically.
 Sound knowledge of English language is a prerequisite, as the seminar is kept in English language.

-Obligatory registration: yes Further Information on registration.
+Tangaage:

-Obligatory registration, yes Further Information on registration:

-Homepage of the chair
+Obligatory registration: yes Further Information on registration: Homepage of the Chair

-Courses Hours per week Self-study ECTS
+Courses Hours per week Self-study

-Research seminar (block course also 2 10 6
+Research seminar (block course also possible) 2 10

-possible)

 ECTS in total 6

-Form of assessment Participation, oral presentation, written (empirical)
+Form of assessment Participation, oral presentation, written (empirical) assignment

-assignment

 Lecturer/Person in charge Prof. Dr. Michael Woywode

 Duration of module 1 semester

-Offering Fall semester and spri ing semester
+Offering Fall semester and spring semester

 Language English or German

-Program-specific educational goals s LG 5
+Program-specific educational goals LG 1, LG 5

+Grade graded

-Range of application Mannheim Master in Management, Diplom-BWL,
+Range of application M.Sc.
+MMM, M.Sc.
+Bus.
+Edu.

-M.Sc.
-Business Educ ,